loopandlearn/news/docs/index.md

 ## Secure Your *Nightscout* Data

-When showing your *Nightscout* site to someone on the internet, never send them your API secret.
+When showing your *Nightscout* site to someone on the internet, never send them your API_SECRET.
 Check out this [link for instructions](https://nightscout.github.io/nightscout/security/#create-a-token) or follow the steps below to make a read-only access token.
 You can later delete the subject if you only want to temporarily share access.

 1. Open Nightscout's 'hamburger' menu.
 1. Go to Admin Tools, add a new Subject.